Latest Club News - Updated January 2020

 BUCKETS AND BRIAN

-We've had some really busy Friday nights in Ye Dolphin this back-end.
-It's been almost like old times, with full houses of singers, musicians and audience, some of whom have even stayed to the finish!
+We had some really busy Friday nights in Ye Dolphin at the back-end of 2019.
+It was almost like old times, with full houses of singers, musicians and audience, some of whom have even stayed to the finish!
 Sally Ironmonger and Brian Carter give us a brilliant guest night in early September, and our shanty friends Monkey's Fist did the same later in the month.
 To top off their Friday performance they once again brought sunshine and open air shanties to the locals and visitors of Robin Hood's Bay by singing their hearts out in the Dock for the best part of 4 hours - and raised the amazing total of £333 for the RNLI.
 The various line-ups of Monkey’s Fist have been doing this each year for some 20 years now, and in appreciation of the £thousands they have raised for the Lifeboat Charity over the years they were presented with a framed Certificate of Thanks from the RNLI.
 They said: “It’s a pleasure to come on our annual pilgrimage to Robin Hood’s Bay.
 We love singing here in the Dock among the old fishing boats - and the public response has always been brilliant.
 It’s lovely to see young children dancing to the rhythms of the old songs - and putting coins in the Lifeboat bucket!”

 Back to the Folk Club, Paul Walker and Karen Pfeiffer gave us a memorable night on 1st of November, as was our special memorial night on 15th November for Bay Folk Club stalwart Brian Krengel.